nim-works/phy/spec/spec.md

 is the built-in `true` literal `(Ident "true")`, then the expression is of type `void`, otherwise it is of type `unit`.

+> TODO: once constant expression evaluation is specified, consider changing the
+>       rules such that a `While` is of type `void` when the is a constant
+>       expression that evaluates to true

 **Expression kind**: r-value
 **Uses**: `cond` and `body`